balibuild/winio/README.md

 to reuse the thread to schedule another goroutine.
 This limits support to Windows Vista and newer operating systems.
 This is similar to the implementation of network sockets in Go's net package.

+## Note

+This repository is not intended to be merged into the original Microsoft repository.

+## Origin LICENSE

 Please see the LICENSE file for licensing information.